Rimba Racer

-Rimba Racer is a Malaysian computer-animated streaming television series created by Glue Studios.
+Rimba Racer is a Malaysian animated television series created by Glue Studios.
 The series follows a young, aspiring racer named Tag who enters the prestigious auto racing league, the Rimba Grand Prix, to fulfill his dream of racing, but also discovers a conspiracy in its midst and collaborates with other racers to unravel the subversive forces behind the sport.
 Rimba Racer is Malaysia's first anthropomorphic themed cartoon.
 Its first episode premiered on 25 December 2014 on Nickelodeon India before its airing in its home country on TV3.
 This animation is currently airing on TV9.

 The show is noted as one of the success stories of local Malaysian animation startups.

 Premise

 Setting

 The series is set in a fictional modern-day world of anthropomorphic animals, and focuses on the Rimba Grand Prix (RGP), a professional racing competition involving drivers in high-tech vehicles.
 Each vehicle is equipped with a special ability that allows the driver to gain the advantage or inhibit opponents, but can only be used once per race.
 These special abilities are unique to each vehicle and the driver.
 For example, the Thunder Strike ability allows Tag's car to leap into the air over a small distance, and Axle's car, the Falcon Mach-1, uses hyperspeed for a brief burst of acceleration.

 Most of the narrative takes place aboard an expansive RGP-branded airship The Ark, which ferries the racers and their cars, along with RGP officials and crews, to locations across the world.
 In addition to living quarters for the racers, the ship features servicing garages for each vehicle complete with a fuel pump, large computer monitors, and an elevator that transports the car directly to a launch hangar below deck.
 There are also TV broadcasting studios, a luxury lounge, an executive office, and a simulation room, among other onboard amenities.
 In the second season, the ship is retrofitted with a virtual racing facility lined with pods for each racer for competing on virtual tracks, but has been used at least once in the series.